Barradas13/BarradasJudging/README.md

 # Barradas Judge

-A lightweight **open-source online judge** built to provide a local judge with any problems wanted.
+A lightweight **open-source online judge** designed to provide a fully local environment for testing programming problems from any source.
-This project allows students and teachers to **practice programming problems from whichever problem they want to** directly through a simple web interface running locally.
+This project allows students and teachers to **practice competitive programming and algorithm problems** through a simple local web interface.

 ---

 ## Overview

-The Barradas Judge automatically organizes problems, PDFs, and gabaritos (answer files) from the json given, providing an independent environment to view statements and test solutions.
+Barradas Judge automatically organizes problem statements, PDFs, and answer files from a provided JSON configuration.
+It creates an independent, self-contained environment where users can browse problems and test their solutions.

+---

 ## Features

-- Structure problems by **year, phase, and level**
+- Organized problem structure by **year, phase, and level**
-- **Search bar** to find problems quickly
+- **Search bar** for quick problem lookup
-- Embedded PDF statements
+- Embedded PDF viewers for statements
-- Upload and simulate **code submissions**
+- Upload and evaluate **code submissions**
-- Supports the languages:
+- Supports multiple languages:
   - C (`.c`)
   - C++ (`.cpp`)
   - Pascal (`.pas`)